 When planting cover crops it’s not necessary to use square foot planting or other methods.
 Scattering seeds and layering lightly with soil is enough.
 Your cover crop is ready to be cut back once it begins to flower, but before it goes to seed (to avoid extra weeds during the fall season).
 The cut organic matter can either be left on top of the soil as a mulch or tilled into the soil.

 If you just cut the cover crop without tilling you’ll leave the roots undisturbed.
-The undisturbed roots provide resources for soil organisms, pathways for water and air as the roots decompose, and prevents additional weeds from germinating when soil is tilled.
+The undisturbed roots provide resources for soil organisms, pathways for water and air as the roots decompose, and prevent additional weeds from germinating when soil is tilled.

 If you till legumes into the soil you’ll want to plant your fall crops within the first 30 days so that your fall crop benefits from the nitrogen.
 If you till non-legumes into the soil, you should wait a few weeks before planting because the decomposing materials tie up nutrients that your fall season plants will need.